Iddingsite/DiffusionGarnet.jl/docs/src/index.md

 # DiffusionGarnet.jl

+ Garnet is a mineral commonly used in metamorphic petrology to better understand geological processes as it is present in various different rock types.
+This mineral commonly shows a wide spread of compositional zoning that has been interpreted as recording ranges of pressure (P) and temperature (T) conditions.
+Modelling diffusion processes can help to better understand this zoning and better constrain the pressure-temperature-time (PTt) conditions of the metamorphic event of interest.

 DiffusionGarnet is a Julia package that can be used to model coupled diffusion of major elements on real garnet data.
-It currently supports 1D and spherical coordinates and is soon to be extended to support 2D and 3D coordinates.
+It currently supports 1D and spherical coordinates for evenly spaced data and is soon to be extended to support 2D and 3D coordinates.

 ## Getting Started: Installation And Quick Start